What is Authority Score?

 For example, use these scores in the Backlinks Report or Bulk Backlink Analysis to compare the trust levels of multiple websites.
 By comparing these scores you can evaluate which domain’s link profile is strongest and will send the most link weight when linking to other sites.

 - What Does SERP Features Mean For My Keywords?

-- What are SERP Features?
+- What SERP Features can SEMrush Track?

 - Why Does No Data Show For My Keyword/Domain?